gaperton/Type-R/README.md

 - `object.trigger( 'a b' )` is not supported.
 Use `object.trigger( 'a' ).trigger( 'b' )`.
 Performance reasons.
 Not to mention, that when you doing so, you are most likely doing something wrong.
 - `model.initialize( attrs, options, owner )` uses third parameter to set owner, `options.collection` is ignored.
 - default model cid prefix is `m`.
 - model.set `unset` option is deprecated.
-In Type-R, model is not a hash, its record with pre-defined members.
-Just assign attributes with `void 0` instead.
+In Type-R, model is not a hash, it's a record with pre-defined members.
+So, you cannot really delete the model attribute.
+Just assign it with `void 0` instead.
 - model `change:attr` events are not bubbled up by collection by default.
 Manual `itemEvents` spec is required.
 Performance reasons.
 - Collection doesn't have `_addReference` and `_removeReference` callbacks.
 Impossible to implement efficiently.
 Use 'add' and 'remove' events instead.
 - Collection's `add` options is not supported.
 Period.